makotok/Hanappe/README.md

 # Hanappe Projects

 ## Introduction
-Open source framework for [Moai SDK](http://getmoai.com).
+Open source framework for [Moai SDK](https://github.com/moai/moai-dev).

 ## SDK Version
 I have been tested on the following versions.
 However, it supports the latest version basically.

-* Moai SDK Release 1.4p0
+* Moai SDK Release 1.5

-* Moai SDK Last Build

-Binary release old.
-At present, it may be better to compile from the source would be better.[moai-dev](https://github.com/moai/moai-dev)

 ## Tools Version
 Tool version being used by the Hanappe is as follows.